 The pharynx, commonly known as the throat, works with both the respiratory and digestive tracts, while the larynx is purely a respiratory organ.

-The pharynx is part of the respiratory and digestive systems, and it
+The pharynx is part of the respiratory and digestive systems, and it extends from the nose to the trachea and esophagus.

 However, the larynx shares some connections with the pharynx, which has three parts: